PayBy/payby-developer-doc/docs/PaymentScene Parameters/Auto Debit/apply-protocol.md

   - **appId** <font color = ' #7d8793'>String</font>  <font color = '#f19938'>Required</font>

-    Your app needs to be registered with Payby.
-Payby will assign an app id after successful registration.
+    Your app needs to be registered with PayBy.
+PayBy will assign an app id after successful registration.
 Please log in to the portal and visit [Setting - Developers - My Apps] to register your application.

     Example value: 20211222000000241